Habibadio/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- write a fuction that print in reverse
+ function that teverse a string